Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 The {{< glossary_link display="ARDC" id="ardc" >}} have invested in a pilot of this work as part of the {{< glossary_link display="HASS" id="hass" >}} Research Data Commons and Indigenous Research Capability Program integration activities.

-The system has to be able to implement data access policies with real-world complexity and one of our challenges has been developing a data access policy that works across a range of different collections of language data.
+The system has to be able to implement data access policies with real-world complexity and one of our challenges has been developing a data access policy that works across a range of different {{< glossary_link display="collections" id="collection" >}} of language data.
 Here we present a pilot data access policy that we have developed, describing how this policy captures the decisions that must be made by a range of data providers to ensure data accessibility that complies with diverse legal, moral and ethical considerations.
 We will discuss how the [CARE] and [FAIR] principles underpin this work, and compare this work to other projects such as [CADRE], which promise to deliver more complex solutions in the future.
 Initial work is with collections curated in a research context but we will also address community access to these resources.

 The idea is to separate safe storage of data from its delivery.
 Each item in a repository is stored with {{< glossary_link display="licensing" id="licensing" >}} information in natural language (English at the moment, but could be other languages) and the repository defers access decisions to an Authorization system, where data custodians can design whatever process they like for granting license access.
 This can range from simple click-through licenses where anyone can agree to license terms, to detailed multi-step workflows where applicants are vetted based on whatever criteria the rights holder wishes; qualifications, membership of a cultural group, have they paid a subscription fee, etc